 Buster Brown and his dog, Tige, reigned mighty in my Maplewood childhood.
 Click here for the kitschy and catchy 34-second jingle that is burnished in my memory.
 This, along with my father (and very stylish mother) kindled my forever-love for shoes.
 I'm a full-believer in the phrase, "You can always tell a person by the shoes they wear."

-In our next chapter, we will discuss the importance of wearing polished shoes and what is silently revealed if the tips and heals are scuffed.
+In our next chapter, we will discuss the importance of wearing polished shoes and what it means if the tips and heals are scuffed.
+Not good.